-The National Network of Legal Clinics for the Arts is a connected set of proposed regional legal hubs for Canadian artists and arts organizations that includes existing Canadian legal clinics.
+The National Network of Legal Clinics for the Arts is a system of connected regional legal hubs for artists and arts organizations that includes existing Canadian legal clinics.

 Generously supported by

 HISTORY OF THE NATIONAL NETWORK OF LEGAL CLINICS FOR THE ARTS

 In early 2020, PLEO spearheaded the creation of the The National Network of Legal Clinics for the Arts, completing the first national legal needs assessment of the arts & culture sector.

 Surveying 1,150 Canadian artists, arts organizations and legal experts working in the sector, we found that 94% of artists feel strongly they have unique legal needs and lack information and training on legal issues.